HarperDB/documentation/docs/getting-started/quickstart.md

 harperdb dev . # tell Harper cli to run current directory as an application in dev mode
 ```

+If you are using the Fabric UI, you can click "Restart Cluster" to apply these schema changes.

 Harper will now create the `Dog` table and its `id` attribute we just defined.
 Not only is this an easy way to create a table, but this schema is included in our application, which will ensure that this table exists wherever we deploy this application (to any Harper instance).

 ## Adding Attributes to our Table